mohanmca/MarkdownFlashcards/Java9_to_11FlashCards.md

 ----

-## How to configure passwordless ssh on the server
+## How to configure passwordless ssh on the server?

 1. Create keys on the client machine